tryton/tryton/doc/design.rst

 Each *Work Effort* is described by a name and a type, and there is space for additional comments to be added when required.

-The estimated time and effort needed for a the work is recorded, and it is also possible to track the actual time and effort required.
+The estimated time and effort needed for the work is recorded, and it is also possible to track the actual time and effort required.

 If timesheets are selected to be used, then the time spent on the work can be recorded by `Employees <company:model-company.employee>` by creating